APPLICATION REQUIREMENTS FOR PARAMEDIC

 The Paramedic Program is a limited admissions program involving a competitive process, and we cap our classes at 24 students per class.

-There are different requirements for civilians and fire department sponsored students.
+There are different requirements for civilians than fire department sponsored students.
 Please read below for details on our process before submitting an application.

 All Sponsored students are automatically accepted, however you need to be accepted by Collin College; complete the paramedic application and attach NREMT or Texas EMT Certification.